belassiter/dndmaze/README.md

 -   **Controls:**
     -   **Desktop:** Use the arrow keys to move your character.
     -   **Mobile:** Use the on-screen D-pad to move.
-    -   **Gamepad:** The game has support for gamepads.
+    -   **Gamepad:** Use your gamepad to move.
 -   **Enemies:** Avoid the red guardians that will pursue you through the maze.
 -   **Scoring:** Your score is based on how quickly you complete each level.
-There are session and all-time high scores.
+There are session and all-time high scores for each mode.

 ## Features